Brisbane Roar FC: Background

-The youth team competes in the National Youth League and the women's team competes in the W-League.
+The youth team competes in the A-League Youth and the women's team competes in the A-League Women.
 Commencing in 2014, the youth teams also compete in the NPL Queensland in order to provide sufficient matches to further develop their abilities.
 The youth team competes in the senior men's NPLQ division while the women's team compete in the NPLQ-W. The youth matches are typically played Roar's CoE while women's matches are played at various locations across Brisbane, including Heritage Park, Goodwin Park, QSAC, A.J.
 Kelly Park, Perry Park and occasionally Suncorp Stadium.

 History

 Foundation as Hollandia-Inala F.C.
 (1957–1970s)

 The origins of Brisbane Roar are traced back to the founding of Hollandia F.C. by Dutch immigrants in 1957.
 The club competed under this name for almost 20 years until, in the interest of inclusiveness and because perceptions that members of the public saw soccer as a migrants' game, all clubs were required to adopt non-ethnic names after a ruling by the Queensland Soccer Federation in 1973.